Concerns and complaints

 How to contact us

 For assistance from PALS at Princess Royal University Hospital, Orpington Hospital, Queen Mary’s Hospital and Beckenham Beacon, contact our service at the Princess Royal.
-We are open from 9am to 4.30pm, Monday to Friday.

 Making a complaint